 The Takei Dynamometer is also useful for estimating a general upper body strength.
 The dynamometer is a standard bit of kit in most labs and provides a comfortable and safe measuring strength.

 The dynamometer adjusts to fit a wide range of hand sizes.
-The included normative grip values are available from ages 10 to 70 years of age.
+The included normative grip values are available from ages 10 to 70.

 The Takei handgrip dynamometer provides instructions on the correct protocols to produce accurate results.
 It is an excellent screening tool used by the NHS; Sports Teams, and Universities use it to measure isometric strength.

 Takei has manufactured products for over 20 years.
 Specialising in measuring fitness, aptitude, psychological and physiological parameters.

 - Accurate Instrument with a conventional resettable display.
 Easy to read and interpret